treble-maker123/vim-config/README.md

 ### Tabs

-- :tabnew FILE_NAME - open FILE_NAME in new tab
+- `:tabnew FILE_NAME` - open FILE_NAME in new tab
-- :tabmove N - move tab to Nth position, if argument is not provided, moves tab to the last position
+- `:tabmove N` - move tab to Nth position, if argument is not provided, moves tab to the last position

 ### Searching

+- Enter the command `:/` (forward) or `:?` (backward), type in the search query, then hit <ENTER> to search.
+Hit <n> to search for the next forward instance, and <N> to search for the next backward instance
+- `:noh` clears the highlighted search terms
-- Examples searching for files ending in ".erb" for the term "card-panel" - `grep -R --include "*.erb" "card-panel" .`
+- (Not specific to VIM, but helpful) Examples searching for files ending in ".erb" for the term "card-panel" - `grep -R --include "*.erb" "card-panel" .`

 ### NERDTree